malkiii/react-pre-hooks/docs/guide/useMap.md

 # useMap

-This hook returns an object with with some common and useful map methods making the code minimal and maintainable.
+This hook returns a map object with with its props and methods to make the code minimal and maintainable.

+## Parameters

+- the initial map object value (default is `{}`).

 ## Props And Methods